jbannick/hellokata-java/src/log4j2/simplelogger/README.md

 1. The target computer does not require Java to be installed
 2. You can use the same code to create Custom Images for different operating systems, MacOS, Windows, Linux.

+Custom images must be built using Java 9 or greater.

 Similar to the standard logger, SimpleLogger lets your app:
 - Use all verbosities: INFO, DEBUG, WARN, ERROR
 - Control the timestamp format